websanco/liferay-learn/docs/commerce/latest/en/managing-a-catalog/creating-and-managing-products/products/specifications.md

 A specification stores a single piece of product information.
 This can be the product’s dimensions, color, weight, capacity, or any other attribute.
 Specifications simplifies the process of comparing similar products.

-Specification data is ordered into groups, labels and values to make them easy to display, maintain.
+Specification data is ordered into groups, labels and values to make them easy to display and maintain.

 | Name | Description |
 | --- | --- |